 I’ve written before about my strong belief that the best music ever made is the music being made right now, no matter when right now happens to be.
-To believe otherwise is to accept that it’s not worth looking for new music, and I can’t psychologically ken to the fact that popular music’s best days are behind it.
-Because of that, I generally hate it when people make statements about “The best music ever was from the ’60s” or “It’s all been downhill since the ’70s” or other such reactionary claims, since I really do believe that there are just as many musical geniuses plying their trades now as there were then, and I view claims to the contrary as nothing more than admissions that the claimant’s musical tastes have ossified, typically around the tunes that defined their teen years.
+To believe otherwise is to accept that it’s not worth looking for new music, and I won’t psychologically bow before the notion that music’s best days are behind it.
+Because of that, I hate it when people make sweeping statements about “The best music ever was from the ’60s” or “It’s all been downhill since the ’70s” or other such guff, since there are just as many musical geniuses plying their trades now as there were then, if you’re willing to hunt them down.
+I view claims to the contrary as nothing more than admissions that the claimant’s musical tastes have ossified, typically around the tunes that defined their teen years.
 And I don’t want to be one of those people.

 That being said, while I love a lot of new stuff coming out these days, that doesn’t necessarily mean that I like the constructs within which that good stuff is created, nor the contemporary terminology used by critics to describe it.
 One of the most annoying musical trends of the past decade is the rise of the so-called “musical collective,” where a bunch of folks of varying degrees of musical talent get together and record some stuff under one big umbrella band name as though they’re all a bunch of pals on equal footing, hunkered down around a campfire together, even though (a) there’s almost always one or two primary guiding forces behind the proceedings, and (b) when there’s not, the product probably should be released by five separate artists, since it sounds like a compilation album more than it does a cohesive piece of work.
 Bands that fit those criteria, and that I’ve seen publicly labeled (sometimes even self-labeled) as musical collectives include, but are not limited to: Animal Collective, Arcade Fire, Broken Social Scene, Bruce Peninsula, Hidden Cameras, The New Pornographers, Edward Sharp and the Magnetic Zeroes, and various artists associated with the anticon label and Elephant 6 label/band.